yuygao/ECS171/README.md

 > > We apply feature selection methods to identify and leverage the most pertinent features, thereby enhancing the predictive capabilities of our models.

 **6. Learning Curve Analysis:**
-> > Learning curves aid in comprehending how model performance evolves with increasing training data, shedding light on potential areas for improvement.
+> > Learning curves help to understand how model performance evolves with increased training data, revealing potential areas for improvement.

 **7. Validation Curve Analysis:**
 > > Validation curves play a crucial role in fine-tuning hyperparameters and assessing their impact on overall model performance.

 These seven components contribute to a comprehensive evaluation and optimization of our four modeling approaches, ensuring we effectively utilize the full potential of each model while optimizing feature selection to improve results.

 ---